shivam1410/blood-bank/README.md

 ## Used Libraries or Frameworks

 ###
 i have used angular cli version 6.2.9 to develop this peoject.
-I have used basic angular modules like&nbsp;
+I have used basic angular modules like,\
     ***formModule,\
     reactiveFormModule,\
     commonModule***.